General Policies

 Patrons are encouraged to make a monetary contribution when they return overdue library material.
 Books and materials lost will be charged at current list price plus processing costs.
 Parents will be responsible for materials taken out by their children.

-Materials from the circulating collection will be lent for a period of one to three weeks and may be renewed, if not on reserve, either by phone or in person.
+Materials from the circulating collection will be lent for a period of three weeks and may be renewed, if not on reserve, either by phone or in person.
 Loans may be made for a longer period at the discretion of the Director.

 When hiring or providing services, the library does not discriminate on the basis of class, race, ethnic background, religion, age, sex, sexual orientation, or disability.
 The library strives to provide equal services to all patrons regardless of education level or reading ability.